-In order to help you to travel the world while working online I have composed a list of skills and jobs you can learn that can help you to easily generate a minimum income of $1000 a month by working online.
-This is not a lot if you live in New York, London or Munich but it’s definitely enough to fund your travels without having to save up too much money, simply by moving your office to the beaches of South East Asia or Central America and then grow your business from there.
+In order to help you to travel the world while working online, I have composed a list of skills and jobs you can learn that can help you easily generate a minimum income of $1000 a month by working online.
+This is not a lot if you live in New York, London, or Munich but it’s definitely enough to fund your travels without having to save up too much money, simply by moving your office to the beaches of South East Asia or Central America and then grow your business from there.

-The following list is ordered according to difficulty, risk and income potential.
+The following list is ordered according to difficulty, risk, and income potential.

-Copywriting is not the best-paid job in the world, but if you are a Native English or German speaker for example, you can still easily make around $15 an hour – enough to finance your travels in countries with a low-cost of living if you work four hours a day.
+Copywriting is not the best-paid job in the world, but if you are a Native English or German speaker for example, you can still easily make around $15 an hour – enough to finance your travels in countries with a low cost of living if you work four hours a day.
 You can also specialize in SEO, which will help you to charge even more.
-Another great thing about copywriting is that you can gain a lot of experience by writing articles for others and getting paid for it, giving you a valuable insight into how other Internet entrepreneurs make their money.
+Another great thing about copywriting is that you can gain a lot of experience by writing articles for others and getting paid for it, giving you valuable insight into how other Internet entrepreneurs make their money.

 Advice on becoming a copywriter from my UK editor Ginny:

 Chances are you already know how to write, so you could start today by applying for jobs on outsourcing sites such as Freelancer.com.
-These sites rely heavily on the reviews of previous clients, so to break into the market be sure to approach every bid with a personal note, sell yourself a little under value and deliver great content to those who give you the opportunity.
+These sites rely heavily on the reviews of previous clients, so to break into the market be sure to approach every bid with a personal note, sell yourself a little undervalue and deliver great content to those who give you the opportunity.
 Start low and once you have built your reputation you can charge more and make more.
 The more reviews you build up and the more professional you become, the higher the income potential.
 You have to like writing though, otherwise, you will probably end up hating the job and giving up on the way.
 Try to start off writing about subjects you have existing knowledge about or which you are passionate about – this may be music, travel, technology, business – whatever floats your boat – but the more you know about a topic the more likely you are to be hired and the less likely you are to get fed up writing about it.
 Once you have honed your skills you will find it easier to research and write about a wide range of subjects, thereby increasing your earning potential.

 2. Virtual Assistance

 Virtual Assistance is a very broad topic – and may be likened to being a jack of all trades but a master of none.
-E-Mail correspondence, answering Skype phone calls, data entry and updating websites are just some of the jobs you can do.
-This was actually the first online job I ever did, when I started to work for German and Swiss clients while living in South Africa.
+E-Mail correspondence, answering Skype phone calls, data entry, and updating websites are just some of the jobs you can do.
+This was actually the first online job I ever did when I started to work for German and Swiss clients while living in South Africa.
 Within four months it allowed me to quit my job in a tourism agency, making the same monthly wage in just two weeks and spending the rest of my free time studying the online skills I was actually interested in.

-If you are not only a skilled copywriter but are also the master of two or more languages, translation can be a great source of income to finance your travels.
+If you are not only a skilled copywriter but are also a master of two or more languages, translation can be a great source of income to finance your travels.
 The good thing about translation jobs is that living abroad can even be an advantage.
-For instance if you are Danish citizen and spend your time in Spanish-speaking countries, you are more likely to be offered work than your locally based Danish counterparts as your clients will feel more confident in your level of skill in both languages.
+For instance, if you are a Danish citizen and spend your time in Spanish-speaking countries, you are more likely to be offered work than your locally based Danish counterparts as your clients will feel more confident in your level of skill in both languages.